andrasq/node-docs/code-structure.md

 _(work in progress)_

 What follow are suggestions on how to write reliable, maintainable code.
 This is a different approach to coding style than what you might be used to.
-The focus is not on what, but why:  it doesn't tell you what to do; it tells you what to avoid.
+Instead of evangelism, fashion-think or turf-marking, the focus is not on what, but why:  advice on what makes code poor, and how to avoid it.

+The below insights from decades of software engineering are not brand new "best practices" cooked up for for the occasion.
+Maybe contrarian, but if you view a 3 year old application not as obsolete but as having finally had time to discover and fix its more obvious bugs, this guide may be of interest.

 ## Avoid Complexity.
 Keep it simple.
 - mental burden